 Training people to use cell phones was more complex than I thought.
 Simple roadblocks like: how to capitalize a letter, using an ‘O’ instead of the number zero, or in some cases holding the phone upside down, were not challenges that I would have anticipated being a problem.
 This is why it is so important to interact directly with community members.
 The difference between an ‘O’ and a zero could mean people could go unaccounted for or information could be lost.
 Developing these tools from the ground up allows the Medic design team to account for minor challenges that end up making a big difference.

 The training sessions are, simply put, to give community health workers better tools to better serve their communities.
 But every training session gives the Medic team an opportunity to further develop their workflows to better serve individual communities.
 This process of human-centered design is continuous, and it is supported by so many people from around the world who work to make sure that people have the best access to health care possible.
 From the software developers, to the researchers, to the people who act like glue and hold all the loose ends of the company together, everyone has a unique and important job that culminates in a product that has seen a huge impact on the lives of so many individuals.

 Olivia Ng pictured with Alice Akinyi Owuor, a community health worker, at Nyang’u Dispensary in Siaya County, Kenya.

-Interested in learning more about Olivia’s experience interning with Medic Mobile in Africa?
+Interested in learning more about Olivia’s experience interning with Medic in Africa?
 Check out her earlier post on Tufts Global Leaderships blog, “Empowering Those Who Deliver Hope“.